brisbanemakerspace/bms-wiki/policies.md

 Our policies may change at any time.
 Significant changes will be anounced to members via email.

-The overarching themes of our policies can be summarised as:
+The four pillars of our culture and policies can be summarised as:
-* be respectful to other people and the space
+* be respectful
-* be reasonable and don't take advantage of people or the space
+* be reasonable
-* be honest and don't try to hide things or mislead people
+* be honest
-* **make good choices**
+* make good choices

 # Old Policies (THESE APPLY UNTIL *1st Dec*!)
 - [Parking](/policies/parking)